ninlilizi/Nigiri/README.md

 * Quick start instructions pending in this space...

+# Using Nigiri
+Ensure your player settings are set to linear color space.
+Create or select a camera.
+Make sure the camera is set to deferred rendering path.
+Add Nigiri component to the camera.
+Tweak your almost realtime gi.

 # Community
 If you need some help, feel free to ask any questions in the [Discord](https://discord.gg/QQspUgm) on Unity forums.